 About the hotel

-The Hotel De Bogaerde is a comfortable family run hotel, situated close to the picturesque little waterfall of the River Geul, with splendid views over the famous castle ruins of Valkenburg.
+The Hotel Walram is a comfortable family run hotel, situated close to the picturesque little waterfall of the River Geul, with splendid views over the famous castle ruins of Valkenburg.
 The adjacent Walramplein square and swirling Geul stream provide an enchanting setting, within the ruins of the ancient city walls.
 All en-suite bedrooms are equipped with free wifi, tea/coffee making facilities (in room or available at reception).
 TV, radio and telephone; room upgrades are also available.
-The hotel also offer here is also a lift.
-The restaurant and bar are located in the adjacent sister hotel, the Walram, which is connected by an indoor walkway.
+The hotel has a lift, restaurant and bar.
 The Walram’s indoor swimming pool and sauna are also available to use.

 - Bureau de Change

 - English Speaking Staff

 - WiFi Available

 - Bath and/or Shower